Świętej Trójcy Street, Bydgoszcz: Factory building at 2

 On August 1, 1994, the company in Bydgoszcz was transformed into a Joint-stock company and by 2000, the company was restructured by selling redundant real estate, reducing employment.
 Eventually, in 2005, "Modus" focused on the production and sale of uniforms for the police, the military, fire departments and other services.

-"Modus" was awarded the 2016 the Forbes Diamond title: it ranked 27th in tKuyavian-Pomeranian Voivodeship with a 41% increase of its value between 2012 and 2014.
+"Modus" was awarded the 2016 the Forbes Diamond title: it ranked 27th in Kuyavian-Pomeranian Voivodeship with a 41% increase of its value between 2012 and 2014.